Background pattern

 • history of addiction to gambling.

-• aripiprazol may cause drowsiness, low blood pressure when standing up, dizziness, and changes in ability to move and maintain balance, which could lead to falls.
-Be cautious, especially if you are an elderly patient or have weakness.
+• aripiprazole may cause drowsiness, low blood pressure when standing up, dizziness, and changes in the ability to move and maintain balance, which could lead to falls.
+You should be cautious, especially if you are an elderly patient or have some weakness.

-If you notice you are gaining weight, developing unusual movements, experiencing drowsiness that interferes with your daily normal activities, having difficulty swallowing, or presenting allergic symptoms, please inform your doctor.
+If you notice that you are gaining weight, developing unusual movements, experiencing drowsiness that interferes with your normal daily activities, having difficulty swallowing, or presenting allergic symptoms, please inform your doctor.

-Inform your doctor if you, your family/caregiver notice that you are developing impulses or urges to behave in an unusual way in you and cannot resist the impulse, instinct, or temptation to carry out certain activities that may harm you or others.
-This is called impulse control disorder and may include behaviors such as addiction to gambling, excessive intake or expenditure, abnormally high sexual appetite, or excessive concern about an increase in sexual thoughts and feelings.
+Tell your doctor if you, your family/caregiver notice that you are developing impulses or urges to behave in an unusual way and that you cannot resist the impulse, instinct, or temptation to carry out certain activities that may harm you or others.
+This is called impulse control disorder and may include behaviors such as addiction to gambling, excessive eating or spending, abnormally high sexual appetite, or concern about an increase in sexual thoughts and feelings.

 Your doctor may consider adjusting or interrupting the dose.